Incognito/rumprun_wiki_wiki/Repo:-pci-userspace.md

 [[buildrump.sh wiki|Repo:-buildrump.sh#tips-for-advanced-users]].

-To build the drivers, run `rumpmake` from [[buildrump.sh|repo:-buildrump.sh]] in the repo's `src` subdirectory:
+To build the drivers, run `rumpmake` from [[buildrump.sh|repo:-buildrump.sh]] in the repo's `src-linux-uio` subdirectory:

 ```
-src$ rumpmake dependall
+src-linux-uio$ rumpmake dependall
-src$ rumpmake install
+src-linux-uio$ rumpmake install
 ```

-Then, if you want, you can build the examples:
+Then, if you want, you can build the examples in the `examples` directory:

 ```
 examples$ rumpmake dependall